 - Students also have access to the virtual learning environment, BONE, and Anatomy TV with detailed 3D models of the human body.

 - Established in 1917 by John Martin Littlejohn, a former student of the founder of osteopathy, Andrew Taylor Still.

 - Formerly the British School of Osteopathy, it became the University College of Osteopathy in 2017 after being granted the power to award its own degrees in 2016.

-- Students at the University College of Osteopathy can enjoy watching Anatomy TV – actually a tool where students virtually dissect the human body to better understand human anatomy.
+- Students at the University College of Osteopathy can enjoy watching Anatomy TV – a tool where students virtually dissect the human body to better understand human anatomy.

 Notable Alumni and Famous Faces

 - James Davies – an internationally recognised osteopath, performance and massage therapist.
 His work has included providing support to professional athletes (Olympic champions, premiership footballers, NFL and rugby union players), in the UK, USA and Jamaica.